hlizjones/flexpath-working-with-components-and-managing-state-exercises/README.md

 You will be creating your React exercise answers inside of the `src` directory.

+Exercise instructions are in the file named `EXERCISE-INSTRUCTIONS.txt` inside of the `my-react-app` directory.

 ### Summary of React Concepts Covered in These Exercises